amplication/docs/docs/custom-code/add-action-to-controller.md

 ### Adding a new endpoint to user.controller.ts

 1. Open the file **user.controller.ts**.
-The file in located in **./server/src/user/user.controller.ts**.
+The file is located in **./server/src/user/user.controller.ts**.

-Initially the files should look like this
+Initially, the files should look like this

 ```typescript
 import * as common from "@nestjs/common";